-Formation of fibrils derived from whey protein isolate: Structural characteristics and protease resistance
+Formation of fibrils derived from whey protein isolate: structural characteristics and protease resistance†

 The formation of lactoglobulin (β-lg) fibrils from its native globular form has been investigated hitherto with pure lactoglobulin conditions.
 For commercially feasible production of β-lg fibrils for food and therapeutic applications, the effect of impurities (albeit at very small fractions) found in industrial grade lactoglobulin proteins will need to be considered.
-In this work, food grade whey protein isolate (WPI), with its associated trace globulin and other impurities, were used to study the β-lg fibril formation process.
-SDS-PAGE analysis supported by Thioflavin T measurement showed that the WPI fibrils formation accompanied by hydrolysis limited the formation reaction rate; further analysis indicated that main impurities especially for α-lactalbumin may affect the intermolecular contacts among β-lg.
-The increase of β-sheet and α-helix conformation analyzed by circular dichroism revealed that the β strands axis with α-helix stabilized the linear structure of fibrils.
-The WPI fibrils exhibited significant variation in lengths and differences in morphology when compared to some other protein fibrils reported in the literature.
+In this work, food grade whey protein isolate (WPI), with its associated trace globulin and other impurities, was used to study the β-lg fibril formation process.
+SDS-PAGE analysis supported by Thioflavin T measurement showed that the WPI fibril formation accompanied by hydrolysis limited the formation reaction rate; further analysis indicated that main impurities especially for α-lactalbumin may affect the intermolecular contacts among β-lg.
+The increase of β-sheet and α-helix conformation analyzed by circular dichroism revealed that the β strand axis with an α-helix stabilized the linear structure of fibrils.
+The WPI fibrils exhibited a significant variation in lengths and differences in morphology when compared to some other protein fibrils reported in the literature.
 Two-stage pepsin followed by pancreatin digestion analysis revealed that the WPI fibrils produced will have the potential as a medium for active compound delivery to the intestinal environment.